March 21, 2013

 There is no single word that describes their style: they’ve created their own.
 Their traditional repertoire does not suffer from their engagement with other genres; rather, their free association with diverse styles brings a productive excitement to their music.
 From the beginning, the complexity of their oeuvre has been greeted enthusiastically by audiences and critics.

 After studies with the Quatuor Ysaÿe in Paris and with Gábor Takács, Eberhard Feltz and György Kurtág, the quartet had an unprecedented victory at the ARD Music Competition 2004.
 This marked the beginning of their rise, which has culminated in numerous prizes and awards.

 The Quatuor Ebène’s concerts are marked by a special élan.
 With their charismatic playing, their fresh approach to tradition and their open engagement with new forms, the musicians have been successful in reaching a wide audience of young listeners; they communicate their knowledge in regular master classes at the Conservatoire Paris and at the Colburn School in Los Angeles.

 In 2005, the ensemble won the Belmont Prize of the Forberg-Schneider Foundation.
 Since then, the Foundation has worked closely with the musicians, making it possible for them to play priceless old Italian instruments from private collections.

-Quatuor Ebène will be the Prize Winner in Residence at the Mecklenburg-Vorpommern Festival in the Summer of 2015.
+Quatuor Ebène were the Prize Winner in Residence at the Mecklenburg-Vorpommern Festival in the Summer of 2015.